Menu

 ).compile(recursion_limit=25)

-Warning: **Swarm agents can create infinite loops if two agents keep handing off to each other.** Always include clear criteria in each agent’s prompt for WHEN to hand off vs. WHEN to respond.
-Set `recursion_limit` on the compiled graph as a safety net.
+Warning: Two agents that keep handing off to each other will loop forever.
+Always write clear rules in each agent’s prompt for WHEN to hand off versus WHEN to answer.
+Set `recursion_limit` as a safety net so an infinite loop does not eat your budget.

 Running the Swarm

-The triage agent processes the message first (it’s the default_active_agent).
-If the question is technical, it uses the handoff tool to transfer to the specialist.
+Triage goes first (it is the default_active_agent).
+If the message looks technical, triage uses its hand-off tool to send control to the specialist.

 python